andrew henderson menu

 It doesn’t matter if you want to move a part of your already existing business to Turkey or if you want to set up a brand new operation, you’ll need to meet this program’s requirements:

 1. Create at least 50 jobs for Turkish citizens.
-The total employee cost of one minimum salaried job is nearly $604 (in 2023).
+The total cost of employing one minimum salaried job is nearly US$604 (in 2024).

-3. Only people interested in running a legitimate business for the long term should apply.
-You’ll need to either run the business yourself or hire someone to do so for you.
+3. Only people seriously interested in running a legitimate business for the long term should apply.
+This is because you’ll need to either run the business yourself or hire someone to do so for you.

 4. There is no predefined minimum investment sum to qualify for residence and eventual citizenship in Turkey under this program’s job creation route.